marzzzello/appstore_crawler/README.md

 This crawler is based on [scrapy](https://docs.scrapy.org/en/latest/) and can download the IDs of all apps in the Apple App Store.
 It can also download the metadata for a list of IDs.

+## Unmaintained

+This project is not working as Apple changed their website and API.
+So it is not easily fixable and I don't plan on working on this project.

 ## Setup

 Install scrapy: